samuelgoldenbaum/biblio/readme.md

 ## Running this application
 1. Install dependencies by typing:`npm install`
-2. Run tests by typing `npm run test`
+2. Run tests by typing: `npm run test`

 The local MongoDB instance is used by default.
-To configure the instance: open `./config.js` and updated the default MongoDB uri:
+To configure the instance: open `./config.js` and update the default MongoDB uri:
 ```js
 db: {
     uri: 'mongodb://localhost',